 Integrations — JupyterLab

 The tdp-jupyter chart integrates with Apache Spark via the tdpSparkIntegration mechanism.
-When the integration is enabled, a ConfigMap (tdp-jupyter-spark-integration) is created with spark-defaults.conf configuration and a jupyter-spark-env.sh helper script.
+When the integration is enabled, a ConfigMap (tdp-jupyter-spark-integration) is created with spark-defaults.conf settings and a helper script jupyter-spark-env.sh.

-- use local PySpark for quick tests and development;
+- use local PySpark for quick testing and development;

-- use an external Spark cluster when you want distributed processing;
+- use an external Spark cluster when you want to distribute processing;

-- use Iceberg from the notebook only after Spark integration and the Iceberg catalog are already configured in the environment.
+- use Iceberg from notebooks only after the Spark integration and the Iceberg catalog are already configured in the environment.

 |---|---|---|---|

-The spark.master parameter in values.yaml is left empty by default.
+The spark.master entry in values.yaml is empty by default.
 The template chooses the correct value at render time based on tdpSparkIntegration.enabled.
-You can still supply a custom URL if needed.
+You can still provide a custom URL if needed.

 Components involved